Parks & Recreation Department

 Goal 2: GOLD My Plate, Your Place: Prominently displaying MyPlate in all municipal or county venues where food is served

-Goal 3: SILVER Smart Servings for Students: Increasing participation in school breakfast and lunch programs
+Goal 3: GOLD Smart Servings for Students: Increasing participation in school breakfast and lunch programs

 Goal 4: GOLD Model Food Service: Implementing healthy and sustainable food service guidelines that are aligned with the Dietary Guidelines for Americans